Cahokia Conference

 The Cahokia Conference is a high school athletic and competitive activity organization which currently consists of 18 schools in southwestern Illinois.
 All of the schools are located in Clinton, Madison, Marion, Monroe, Randolph, St. Clair, and Washington counties.
 The conference began in 1928.

 List of member schools

 Dupo is a member of the Cahokia Conference in all sports except football, where it competes in the Prairie State Conference starting with the 2017 season.
 Carlyle will also not be a member for football starting in 2020 due to moving from 11-man football to 8-man football.
+However, Carlyle has since gone back to the 11-man format.

 Two schools, Valmeyer and Steeleville, were added for the 2006–07 season.
 The addition split the conference into two divisions, the Mississippi and the Kaskaskia.
 Salem was admitted to the conference in 2017, joining the Mississippi Division.
+Salem would leave after 2025-26 to join the Southern Illinois River-to-River Conference, and Roxana would also be kicked out of the conference due to the school wanting to play football as an independent.
+However, the conference would gain Centralia for the Mississippi Division in 2026-27 following their departure from the South Seven Conference.
+The Mississippi Division would also see the introduction of Civic Memorial, Jersey, and re-introduction of Waterloo following the collapse of the Mississippi Valley Conference.

 Expansion and realignment occurred starting with the 2022–23 school year.
 Chester, Okawville, Roxana, Sparta and East Alton-Wood River all joined the Cahokia.
 After all schools join, The conference would then realign into three divisions: